 How we test

 To help with the high cost of testing a wide range of models we employ specialised labs in Europe to test the tablets with the results shared among a range of consumer organisations around the world.
-The testing covers a wide scope, including:
+The testing has a wide scope, including:

-- Device overview: this includes physical characteristics such as connections (USB, HDMI etc), memory, build quality and weight
+- Device overview This includes physical characteristics such as connections (USB, HDMI etc), memory, build quality and weight

-- Internet and emails: covers how easy it is to set up and use email, browse the internet and use internet services including social networking.
+- Internet and emails covers how easy it is to set up and use email, browse the internet and use internet services including social networking.

-- Battery: the lifetime of the battery is an important feature in its own right.
+- Battery The lifetime of the battery is an important feature in its own right.

-- Backup and security: increasingly important in the use of tablets is the security of your data, whether its secure access to the tablet, backing up of data and recovery from failures.
+- Backup and security increasingly important in the use of tablets is the security of your data, whether it's secure, access to the tablet, backing up of data and recovery from failures.

 For more detail, see "How we score"